yezero/sandstorm/docs/using/security-practices.md

 randomized hostnames make an attack much, much more difficult to pull off, which is still a big win.

-Sandstorm will soon employ the `Content-Security-Policy` header to prevent an app from communicating with other origins without permission, in order to implement full confinement.
+Thurly will soon employ the `Content-Security-Policy` header to prevent an app from communicating with other origins without permission, in order to implement full confinement.
 As of this writing (May 2015), this has not yet been put in place, mostly because